-Elizabeth McCormick is a missionary with the General Board of Global Ministries of The United Methodist Church serving as a pharmacist at the Chicuque Rural Hospital in Mozambique.
+Elizabeth McCormick is a missionary with the General Board of Global Ministries of The United Methodist Church serving as the Mission Advocate for the South Central Jurisdiction with her husband David.
+She previously served as a pharmacist at the Chicuque Rural Hospital in Mozambique.
 She was commissioned in May 2016.
-Her husband, David, is also a missionary at Chicuque.

 Elizabeth is from Shreveport, Louisiana, where she is a member of the Grace Community United Methodist Church in the Louisiana Annual Conference.
 She holds a Bachelor of Sciences degree in neuroscience from Centenary College, Shreveport, and a Doctor of Pharmacy degree from the University of Louisiana at Monroe.
 She became a certified geriatric pharmacist in 2016.